tapjs/tapjs/docs/src/content/docs/rerunning-partial-suites/index.md

 ### Bail on first failure, then resume

-One useful way to work through a project is to run with both a `--save=file` and with `--bail`.
-In this case, tap will bail out on the first failure, and any tests that were skipped will be put into the save file, so you can fix the failure, and then pick right back up where you were by running with `tap --bail --save=file` again.
+One useful way to work through a project is to run with both `--save=file` and `--bail`.
+In this case, tap will bail out on the first failure, and any tests that were skipped will be put into the save file.
+Fix the failure, and then pick right back up where you were by running with `tap --bail --save=file` again.

 ## Changed

 If you run tap with `--changed` (or `-n`), it will only run tests if the test file, or any of the files it covers, have changed since the last run.

 Because this depends on tracking which test covered which file, it requires that you have [coverage](/docs/coverage/) enabled (which is on by default anyway).

 ### Tip: Use a Coverage Map Module